CircuitReeRUG/platrix/README.md

 - **Arduino Libraries**:
   - `WiFi.h`: For WiFi connectivity.
-  - `AsyncTCP.h` and `ESPAsyncWebServer.h`: For setting up async WebSocket server.
+  - `AsyncTCP.h` and `ESPAsyncWebServer.h`: For setting up asynchronous HTTP and WebSocket servers.
   - `matrix.h`: Custom library for matrix manipulation.
 - **Constants**:
   - `PANEL_WIDTH`, `PANEL_HEIGHT`, `CHAIN_LENGTH`: Define the dimensions of the LED matrix.

 Then, you just flash the thing and connect it to the according pins and you're good to go!